 At last, you have found the right one- the SaaS product that will surely change everything.
-From its friendly interface to flexible features to its customization options and extensive integration, this software could not be any better for you and your team.
+From its friendly interface to flexible features to its customization options and extensive integration, this software is the best option for you and your team.

 However, there is one big barrier standing between you and your dream SaaS CRM platform: your employee.
 Your employee controls the budget, which obviously means that you need to prove this software is worth the investment, to your boss.